-The Data Act will come into force as of September 12, 2025.
-This new European regulation aims to harmonize the access and use of data in the European Union.
-For SaaS companies, this isn't just a regulatory update: it's a profound transformation in how customer data should be managed, secured, and returned.
+The Data Act has been in force since September 2025.
+This new European regulation aims to harmonise the access and use of data in the European Union.
+For SaaS vendors, this is not just a regulatory update: it is a profound transformation in how customer data must be managed, secured, and returned.

-A few key points should be integrated right now into your contracts and processes.
+A few key points need to be integrated into your contracts and processes without delay.

-Unlike the GDPR, which focuses on personal data, the Data Act concerns all the data generated by your customers via your SaaS: logs, metadata, functional uses, performance data.
+Unlike the GDPR, which focuses on personal data, the Data Act covers all data generated by your customers via your SaaS: logs, metadata, functional usage data, performance data.
 The aim is to extend the rights of access, portability and transparency to all this information, whether personal or not.

-In practice, this means for SaaS companies to review their contractual documentation and internal tools to ensure that customer rights are respected, regardless of the type of data concerned.
+In practice, this means SaaS vendors must review their contractual documentation and internal tools to ensure that customer rights are respected, regardless of the type of data concerned.

 Expanded right of access to customer data

-The first principle of the Data Act is clear : Customers need to be able to easily access the data generated by their use.
+The first principle of the Data Act is clear: customers must be able to easily access the data generated by their use of the service.

 • what data is concerned (raw, aggregated, exportable),

-• the format in which they will be made available (legible, structured, interoperable),
+• the format in which it will be made available (legible, structured, interoperable),

 • the access procedure (on request, via a customer portal, API, etc.),

-• the deadlines within which the return is guaranteed.
+• the deadlines within which data restitution is guaranteed.

-This obligation extends the already existing one for personal data in the GDPR, but extends it to all data.
+This obligation extends the one already existing for personal data under the GDPR, but broadens it to cover all data.
 This requires adapting your internal processes and technical tools.

-Strengthened portability and the end of supplier lockdown
+Strengthened portability and the end of vendor lock-in

-The Data Act requires SaaS companies to facilitate the change of supplier.
+The Data Act requires SaaS vendors to facilitate the switching of suppliers.
+For the concrete impact on SaaS contract termination, see my dedicated article.

 Concretely, your terms and conditions must provide for: